Otrokovice: Etymology

-The town's name is derived from the word otrok, meaning "child" or "juvenile" in old Czech (instead of "slave" in modern Czech).
+The town's name is derived from the word otrok, meaning 'child' or 'juvenile' in old Czech (instead of 'slave' in modern Czech).
 There are several theories as how the name originated.
 Otrokovice may have been owned by an immature owner in the distant past, or the settlement could be established as property for some of the children of the owner of the surrounding lands.

 Geography

-Otrokovice is located about 8 km west of the city of Zlín.
-The eastern part of the municipal territory is located in the Vizovice Highlands, the western part is located in the southern tip of the Upper Morava Valley.

-Otrokovice lies at the confluence of the rivers Morava and Dřevnice, and the Mojena Brook.
-The Morava forms the western border of the territory.
+Otrokovice is located about 8 km west of Zlín.
+The eastern part of the municipal territory lies in the Vizovice Highlands and the western part lies in the southern tip of the Upper Morava Valley.
+The highest point is at 325 m above sea level.
+The town lies at the confluence of the rivers Morava and Dřevnice, and the Mojena Brook.
+The Morava forms the western border of the municipal territory.

 History

 The first written mention of Otrokovice is in a deed of bishop Jindřich Zdík from 1141.
 Until 1570, it was a part of the Malenovice estate.
 Between 1570 and 1649, it was a separate estate and a fortress, which served as the manor house, was built.
 From 1649, Otrokovice estate was merged with Napajedla estate and remained its part until the abolishment of manorialism in 1848.
 The manor house was demolished before 1767.

 A railway through Otrokovice was buil in 1841.
 A railway station was not established until 1882.
-Important for the development of Otrokovice was the construction of a new railway Otrokovice – Zlín – Vizovice in 1899.
+Important for the development of Otrokovice was the construction of a new railway Otrokovice–Zlín–Vizovice in 1899.

 The fastest development of Otrokovice occurred in the 1930s, after Tomáš Baťa bought land here and had built auxiliary plants and aircraft production of his Bata company.
 A modern industrial district called Baťov was built, and the municipality was renamed Baťov for several years.
 In 1960, the municipalities of Otrokovice and Kvítkovice were merged.
 Otrokovice became a town in 1964.
 In the following decades, further industrial expansion occurred.